 For applications for Emergency Protection Orders, see Applications for Emergency Protection Orders Procedure.

 N.B.
-Any changes in a child's legal status as a result of court proceedings must be recorded on the Care Director.
+Any changes in a child's legal status as a result of court proceedings must be recorded on Care Director.

 - Starting Care or Supervision Proceedings